Fees are normally discussed during our consultation, and are always clearly set out in writing, whether based on a flat fee or hourly rate.

-Monday through Friday
+Wednesday through Friday

 9:00 a.m. to 5:00 p.m.

 After an initial consultation, I would prefer to enter into an attorney-client relationship first, and then assist the client to the best of my legal and ethical abilities.

 * Nolo has confirmed that every member attorney has a valid license and is in good standing with the state agency that licenses lawyers.
 Any past disbarments and suspensions (with possible exceptions for minor violations or nonpayment of dues, in our discretion) will be indicated accordingly in the badge.
 Member attorneys are required to notify Nolo immediately if they become the subject of any disciplinary action by any state licensing agency.